edugmenes/nekt-data-engineering/README.md

-# 🚀 POC: ClickUp → BigQuery → Power BI Integration (Studio61)
+# 🚀 POC ClickUp → BigQuery → Power BI Integration (Studio61)

 ## 📖 Context
 One of my customers needed to: